manzanotti/geniushub-client/README.md

 ```

 ## Advanced Features
- When used as a library, there is the option to utilize the referencing module's own `aiohttp.ClientSession()` (recommended):
+ When used as a library, there is the option to utilize the referencing module's own `aiohttp.ClientSession()` (recommended).

+ Here is an example, but see **ghclient.py** for a definitive version:
  ```python
 import asyncio
 import aiohttp